bibekn414/AI-Resume-ATS-System/README.md

 A web app that scores how well a resume matches a job description and returns actionable feedback.
 Built with FastAPI + Streamlit, using spaCy and Sentence Transformers for NLP and the Groq API for LLM-generated suggestions.

+## Objective

+The main objective of this project is to develop an AI-powered ATS Resume Scoring System that helps candidates understand how well their resume matches a specific job description.
+The system analyzes the resume using Natural Language Processing (NLP), skill and keyword matching, and semantic similarity techniques to generate an ATS score and identify areas that can be improved.

+The project aims to make resume screening more understandable and useful for job seekers by providing category-wise analysis and AI-generated suggestions.
+Instead of only giving a score, the system provides actionable feedback to help users improve their resume's keywords, skills, content, formatting, and overall ATS compatibility.

 ## What it does

 1. Upload a resume (PDF / DOC / DOCX) and paste a job description.